SITHFAB025 Prepare and serve espresso coffee (Barista)

 In this course you will learn:

-Upon completion of SITHFAB005 – Prepare and serve espresso coffee, you may go on to study Certificate III in Hospitality or a Hospitality Skillset.
+There are many study pathways in Hospitality.
+Upon completion of SITHFAB025 – Prepare and serve espresso coffee, you may wish to study a full Qualification Certificate III in Hospitality or a Hospitality Skillset.